 If there’s one critical lesson she’s learned on her pain journey, Cyrynda says, it’s been the importance of putting herself first.
 “I’m still learning how to say no, and take care of myself first, but I’m working on it.”

-Passionate about helping people makes it even more difficult for her to take a step back.
-It’s only in the past five or six years that she finally admitted to herself that she was doing too much.
+Being passionate about helping people makes it even more difficult for her to take a step back.
+It’s only in the past five or six years that she finally admitted to herself she was doing too much.
 She says it was really a process of accepting the person she is today.

 When Cyrynda is asked about living in severe chronic pain, being a single mother, homeschooling her son, going to school online, and being an extremely active volunteer at the church, at first she scoffs at the idea that she is doing anything out of the ordinary.

 “I don’t really think anything of it until I discuss it with someone who knows the struggles of living with chronic pain,” she says.
 “It does take a lot out of me, and I do struggle.
 But I just keep going —partly because, if I stop moving, I have trouble going again and partly because while some of these things cause me pain, they provide me with the mental and emotional support I need.”